stammen/winrtmidi/README.md

 	![Application Manifest Path](Images/manifest.png "Application Manifest Path")

 1. Use the following function to test for Windows 10 in your application.
 If the function returns true, it is safe to load the WinRTMidi DLL.
 This method will work with Visual Studio 2010-2015.
+This method is also provided in WinRTMidi\WindowsVersionHelper.cpp and .h which you can add to your project.

 	``` c++
 		bool windows10orGreaterWithManifest()